-In 2001, Alissa Turney was a 17 year-old junior in high school, living with her stepsister Sarah and stepfather Michael Turney.
-Alissa’s mother had passed away and Michael’s older three boys were living out of the house.
+In 2001, Alissa Turney was a 17-year-old junior in high school living with her stepsister Sarah and stepfather Michael Turney.
+Alissa’s mother had passed away and Michael’s three older boys were living out of the house.

 When you dropped me off at school today, I decided I really am going to California.
 Sarah, you said you really wanted me gone – now you have it.
 Dad, I took $300 from you.
 That’s why I saved my money.

-During the years after her disappearance, Michael started telling family and those close to Alissa, that he thought something terrible had happened to her.
-He thought someone might have been following her or caused harm to her and since police were not doing anything – he had to search for her himself.
+During the years after her disappearance, Michael started telling family and those close to Alissa that he thought something terrible had happened to her.
+He thought someone might have been following her or caused harm to her and since police were not doing anything he had to search for her himself.
 Michael would even make several trips to California to search and pass out missing person flyers of Alissa.

 Police learned that the day Alissa went missing, she was not in school the entire day.
-Michael had picked her up from school near lunchtime – which was confirmed by her boyfriend John, who said Alissa had told him she was leaving early, but would see him later that evening at an end-of-year party.
+Michael had picked her up from school near lunchtime, which was confirmed by her boyfriend John, who said Alissa had told him she was leaving early but would see him later that evening at an end-of-year party.
 Many of her friends also claimed that she told them she would see them later that night at the party.

-Michael’s version of the story was that he picked her up to get lunch, and when they arrived at home, they got into a fight about house rules, which ended with her storming off to her room and him leaving to run errands.
+Michael’s version of the story was that he picked her up to get lunch and when they arrived at home, they got into a fight about house rules, which ended with her storming off to her room and him leaving to run errands.

 Michael Turney ended up pleading guilty and served ten years in prison for the twenty-six pipe bombs.
-He was also declared to have paranoid personality disorder and required to participate in mental health treatments.
+He was also declared to have a paranoid personality disorder and required to participate in mental health treatments.

 Sarah Turney announced in a case update from her Voices for Justice podcast, that the Phoenix police department are submitting Alissa’s case to the prosecutor’s office for charges against Michael Turney.
-You can listen to Sarah Turney’s podcast, Voices for Justice for more information and case developments.
+You can listen to Sarah Turney’s podcast, Voices for Justice, for more information and case developments.